 (a) The proposed rule amendments were approved by the Board of Directors of NASD Regulation at its meeting on January 21, 1998 and were reviewed by the Board of Governors of the NASD at its meeting on January 22, 1998, which authorized the filing of the proposed rule amendments with the Securities and Exchange Commission ("Commission").
 No other action is necessary for the filing of the rule amendments.

-Section 1(a)(2) to Article VII of the By-Laws permits the NASD Board of Governors to adopt amendments to the Conduct Rules without recourse to the membership for approval.
+Section 1(a)(ii) to Article VII of the By-Laws permits the NASD Board of Governors to adopt amendments to the Conduct Rules without recourse to the membership for approval.
 The staff of NASD Regulation has provided an opportunity for the staff of The Nasdaq Stock Market, Inc. to consult with respect to the proposed rule change, pursuant to the Plan of Allocation and Delegation of Functions by NASD to Subsidiaries.
 The NASD will make the proposed amendments effective within 45 days of Commission approval.

-- (b) Questions regarding this rule filing may be directed to Joseph E. Price,Counsel, Advertising/Investment Companies Regulation, at (202) 728-8330 or Robert J.Smith, Office of General Counsel, NASD Regulation, at (202 728-8176. - 3.
-Self Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change
+(b) Questions regarding this rule filing may be directed to Joseph E. Price, Counsel, Advertising/Investment Companies Regulation, at (202) 728-8330.

+3. Self Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change